Shaf8808/PP4-news-site/TESTING.md

 ### Fixed Bugs

-There were of course a number of bugs big and small that I came across while contstructing my site.
+There were of course several bugs big and small that I came across while constructing my site.
 These can be seen in the list below:

-* An error with data type being an integar unable to be converted to a datetimefield.
-This occured while I was trying to modify my data model field for release date.
-I later found out that there can be some issues that occur when trying to change a data field after data has already been entered, which meant that I first had to empty the database before making any necesssary changes to my data model.
+* An error with the data type being an integer unable to be converted to a datetimefield.
+This occurred while I was trying to modify my data model field for the release date.
+I later found out that there can be some issues that occur when trying to change a data field after data has already been entered, which meant that I first had to empty the database before making any necessary changes to my data model.

-* Trying to write a custom class based view so that both the Release data as well as the Article data would be displayed correctly on the homepage was a big challenge for me when building this site.
+* Trying to write a custom class-based view so that both the Release data as well as the Article data would be displayed correctly on the homepage was a big challenge for me when building this site.

 * Adding crud functionality to my site was undoubtedly one of the most challenging aspects of building my project.
-As the  codestar blog tutorial only covered an administrator being able to edit user comments as well as delete them, I had to find a way to allow a specific registered user to be able to both edit as well as delete their own comment without altering anybody else's.
+As the codestar blog tutorial only covered an administrator being able to edit user comments as well as delete them, I had to find a way to allow a specific registered user to be able to both edit as well as delete their comment without altering anybody else's.

 * Including null=True to my review and article fields in my Comment data model ensured that the fields could be null meaning I don't have to provide data for those fields when posting comments on either the articles page or reviews page.

-* I was having some issues with posting an image through my form I created in Django, as everything else was being posted successfully.
+* I was having some issues with posting an image through the form I created in Django, as everything else was being posted successfully.
 I managed to, however, with some help from tutor support identify the problem which was the enctype="multipart/form-data" attribute.
-This is set to text by default, which I needed to change in order to successfully post an image.
+This is set to text by default, which I needed to change to successfully post an image.

 ## Unfixed Bugs